dynamsoft-docs/barcode-reader-docs/parameters/reference/intermediate-result-saving-mode.md

 ## Setting Methods

 ### As `PublicRuntimeSettings` Member
-`IntermediateResultSavingMode` can be set dynamicaly during runtime as a member of `PublicRuntimeSettings` struct, it is one of the [`IntermediateResultSavingMode`]({{ site.enumerations }}parameter-mode-enums.html#intermediateresultsavingmode) Enumeration items.
+`IntermediateResultSavingMode` can be set dynamically during runtime as a member of `PublicRuntimeSettings` struct, it is one of the [`IntermediateResultSavingMode`]({{ site.enumerations }}parameter-mode-enums.html#intermediateresultsavingmode) Enumeration items.

 **Code Snippet in C++**